-Table 1.
-Pin Assignment for the Multi-Interface Connector.
+Table 1: Pin Assignment for the Multi-interface Connector

-4.1 RS232 Data Interface (Standard 9-Wire Configuration)
+2.1 RS232 DATA INTERFACE (STANDARD 9-WIRE CONFIGURATION)

 The A3LA-RG supports a standard RS232 data interface to a DTE incorporating hardware handshaking and flow control.
-The RS232 data interface comprises of eight standard RS232 data, control and status signals plus a ground level signal reference as shown in Table 1.
+The RS232 data interface comprises eight standard RS232 data, control, and status signals, plus a ground-level signal reference, as shown in Table 1.
 This interface allows a connected DTE to utilize the A3LA-RG's modem functionality through standard AT and extended sets of AT commands.
-These commands are defined in Appendix A. The factory-set baud rate is 19,200 bps and can be changed using the +IPR command.
+These commands are defined in Appendix A: AT Interface.
+The factory-set baud rate is 19,200 bps and can be changed using the +IPR command.

-Note that the Ring Indicator is used by the A3LA-RG to indicate that a Mobile Terminated SBD (MT-SBD) message is queued at the gateway.
+Note that the Ring Indicator is used by the A3LA-RG to indicate that a Mobile-Terminated SBD (MT-SBD) message is queued at the gateway.
 Application developers can monitor this pin and apply appropriate AT commands to the A3LA-RG to retrieve the MT-SBD message.

-4.2 RS232 Data Interface (3-Wire Configuration)
+2.2 RS232 DATA INTERFACE (3-WIRE CONFIGURATION)

 A 3-wire RS232 data interface may also be implemented.
-Because of risk of over-run and data loss especially at high baud rates, the 9-wire interface is the recommended implementation.
-Several steps must be taken to allow 3-wire configuration (i.e. only using S_TX, S_RX, and SIGNAL GND).
+Because of risk of overrun and data loss, especially at high baud rates, the 9-wire interface is the recommended implementation.
+Several steps must be taken to allow 3-wire configuration (i.e., only using S_TX, S_RX, and

+SIGNAL GND).
 These steps ensure the A3LA-RG and DTE to work together without having hardware handshaking.

-- The modem's DTR line must be held high.
-Using the modem's input voltage is fine for this purpose BUT ONLY if the input voltage is less than 5VDC (see important note below).
-Looping back the modem's DSR line to DTR line will NOT work.
-The DSR line on the modem should be left unconnected. - 2.
-Disconnect the CTS, DCD, DSR, DTR, RTS and RI lines between the DTE and modem. - 3.
-AT&Dn must be set to AT&D0 to ignore the DTR input from the DTE. - 4.
-AT&Kn must be set to AT&K0 for no flow control. - 5.
+- 1. The modem's DTR line must be held high. - a.
+Using the modem's input voltage is fine for this purpose BUT ONLY if the input voltage is less than 5 VDC (see important note below). - b.
+Looping back the modem's DSR line to DTR line will NOT work. - c.
+Leave the DSR line on the modem unconnected. - 2.
+Disconnect the CTS, DCD, DSR, DTR, RTS, and RI lines between the DTE and modem. - 3.
+Set AT&Dn to AT&D0 to ignore the DTR input from the DTE. - 4.
+Set AT&Kn to AT&K0 for no flow control. - 5.
 The setting can be stored on the modem permanently (until another setting overwrites it) so that it remains after a power cycle.
-The modem allows two profiles in which settings are stored, and user can choose either as a default profile.
-The relevant commands are &Wn and &Yn. &Wn stores the present configuration in profile <n>, where <n> can be either 0 or 1. &Yn designates which profile is loaded after reset or power-up, again <n> is either 0 or 1. - 6.
-Any needs of the DTE must be addressed separately.
+The modem allows two profiles in which settings are stored; choose either as a default profile.
+The relevant commands are &Wn and &Yn. - a. &Wn stores the present configuration in profile <n>, where <n> can be either 0 or 1. - &Yn designates which profile is loaded after reset or power-up, again <n> is either 0 or 1. - 6.
+Address any needs of the DTE separately.

-WARNING: DO NOT use the modem's input voltage to bring the DTR line high when the input voltage is higher than 5VDC.
-Supplying voltage higher than 5VDC to the DTR line will permanently damage the A3LA-RG.
+Warning: DO NOT use the modem's input voltage to bring the DTR line high when the input voltage is higher than 5 VDC.
+Supplying voltage higher than 5 VDC to the DTR line will permanently damage the A3LA-RG.

-NOTE: The Iridium's Direct Internet service when using the Windows-based Apollo client requires DCD to be present; hence it is incompatible with a 3-wire serial configuration.
+Note: The Iridium's Direct Internet service when using the Windows-based Apollo client requires DCD to be present; hence it is incompatible with a 3-wire serial configuration.
 The Direct Internet with Apollo client is available only on the EMSS DoD gateway and NOT on the commercial gateway.

-4.3 DC Power Input
+2.3 DC POWER INPUT